 DAY 1 - SEWARD / GIRDWOOD

-Debark and bid farewell to the Silver Shadow as you board our exclusive train heading north.
-A quick stop in the town of Girdwood will allow you to disembark the train.
-Transfer from the station to the Hotel Alyeska.
+Debark and bid farewell to the Silversea ship as you board our motorcoach and enjoy the picturesque views of Alaska.
+Transfer to the Hotel Alyeska.
 Following check-in, the balance of the day (including all meals) is at your leisure.
 Included in your stay is a ticket to ride the Aerial Tram to the top of Mt.
 Alyeska for a superb panoramic view of the valley.

 Overnight at the Alyeska Resort, Girdwood, AK

 After breakfast at the hotel, board the waiting transportation to depart on a full-day scenic motor coach trip to Denali.
 A boxed lunch will be provided.
 Stop en-route at Martin Buser's home for an exclusive visit, where the four-time Iditarod Champion will regale you with tales of the Last Great Race and the wonderful champion dogs he raises and trains for mushing.
 Martin became fascinated with sled dogs while still a teen.
 He came to Alaska in 1979 to enhance his knowledge of care and training of sled dogs.
 He began working and training with long-time Alaskan mushers Earl and Natalie Norris and ran his first Iditarod in 1980.